antoniosql/easy_batchai_pytorch/README.md

 ## Documentation and code

 Often organisations have a dedicated team responsible for implementing cloud based services that are then consumed by internal customers.
-Therefore, in order to tailor the documentation to the right persona we have split the documentation into:
+Therefore, in order to tailor the documentation to the right persona we have split it into:

 * [Cloud Administrator Guide](00_doc/cloud_admin_doc.md): Setting up a deep-learning job service with Azure Batch AI
 * [ML Practitioner Guide](00_doc/ml_practitioner_doc.md): Submitting deep-learning jobs